fluree/ledger-docker-compose-example/README.md

 # fluree-docker-example

-This project provides an example of how to serve Fluree instances in a Docker containers.
+This project provides an example of how to serve Fluree instances in Docker containers.

 ## Get Started